-Parking Permits or Bus Tickets
+Parking or Bus Tickets

-Citizen members can be provided with temporary parking permits or bus tickets for attendance at Committee meetings.
+Citizen members can be provided with temporary parking permit by way of license plate recognition or bus tickets for attendance at Committee meetings.
 The temporary parking permit will enable the member to park free of charge in any metered spot, subject to any other regulations which are posted.
 The temporary parking permit is to be used for Committee meetings only.
-Committee members are prohibited to park anywhere on the block surrounding City Hall, on 3rd Avenue across from City Hall, on 24th Street across from City Hall and mid-block between 4th Avenue and 5th Avenue, on 4th Avenue across from City Hall, or the Sturdy Stone parkade.
-A map of the restricted parking around City Hall is attached as APPENDIX D.
+Committee members are prohibited to park anywhere on the block surrounding City Hall, on 3rd Avenue across from City Hall, on 24th Street across from City Hall, on 23rd Street across from City Hall and mid-block between 4th Avenue and 5th Avenue, on 4th Avenue across from City Hall, or the Sturdy Stone parkade.
+A map of the restricted parking around City Hall is attached [APPENDIX E].